sannam001/crudApp/README.md

-git clone <url> ---> for cloning to the local directory git checout -b addingPauseReq master ----> creating a branch in my repository git status --->>> to see the added and updated files info git add . / git Add Readme ---> trying to add a file or code or folder git commit -m "message"   ----->>> commiting git push origin addingPauseReq     ---->>> It will push the code tp branch addingPauseReq git reset --hard  ---->>> will save the previous files.
+git clone <url> ---> for cloning to the local directory git checout -b addingPauseReq master ----> creating a branch in my repository git status --->>> to see the added and updated files info git add . / git add Readme ---> trying to add a file or code or folder git commit -m "message"   ----->>> commiting git push origin addingPauseReq     ---->>> It will push the code tp branch addingPauseReq git reset --hard  ---->>> will save the previous files.